Doyle4/PPPwnUI-by-Aldo-Vargas/USB_Drive/goldhen/README.md

 - Scanlines overlay
 - Internal pkg installation support (/data/pkg) (Thanks to [OSM](https://github.com/OSM-Made))

-### Notes

-This new release supports both the previous WebKit exploits and the new pppwn, but for this it requires a custom stage2 that I wrote and released the [code](https://github.com/SiSTR0/PPPwn)

-The custom version of stage2 first looks for the payload in the root directory of the USB drive, and if found, it is copied to the internal HDD at this path: /data/GoldHEN/payloads/goldhen.bin.
-The internal payload is then loaded and is no longer needed on the external USB drive.

-The custom stage2 loader only supports payloads with a kernel entrypoint.

 ### :warning: Warnings

 The BinLoader server is in an experimental phase but in any case there are several payloads around, some even not very well done, which can also be harmful and in the best case only crash the console.
 So use it with caution.
 I have tried to work out to support all payloads possible but no guarantees can be given on this.
 Obviously I do not take any responsibility in case of use of payloads not made by me.

+### :warning: Known Issues

+Applications such as Apollo, Itemzflow, and Orbis Toolbox may cause the PS4 console to crash/malfunction during entering/exiting rest mode.

 ### :warning: Cheat Menu